Table of Contents

 subscription

-// Bind indicators to the candle subscription
+// Bind indicators to candle subscription

 .Bind(longSma, shortSma, OnProcess)